 We also had to build a dedicated tokeniser/detokeniser pair to handle real world TM data containing meta-tags, e-mail addresses, file paths, etc., as described in Section 3.
 Both tools are implemented as a cascade of regular expression substitutions in Perl.
-However, due to the nature of the data, the detokeniser is not always able to fully detokenise the data, especially in cases that include quotation marks, and we expect this to have a slight impact on the evaluation results.

 Finally, we use a tool to extract the textual data from the TM.
 That is, we strip all tags specific to the format in which the TM is stored, as they can in general be recreated and thus do not need to be present during translation.
-In our particular case, the TM is stored in the XML-based TMX format.6
+In our particular case the TM is stored in the XML-based TMX format.3

-2.5.
+2.6.
 Complete Workflow

 Besides the components described above, we also performed two further transformations on the data.
 First, we lowercase the TM data before using it to train the SMT backend models.
-This also means that the alignment steps from Section 2.2 are performed on lowercased data, as the bilingual dictionary used there is obtained during the SMT training process.7
+This also means that the alignment steps from Section 2.3 are performed on lowercased data, as the bilingual dictionary used there is obtained during the SMT training process.4